vince-xie/fullscreen-video-page/README.md

 To use:

-Change test.mp4, or test.webm to a reference to the desired video.
+Change test.mp4, or test.webm to a reference to the desired video